hlee-hep/cascade/README.md

 ### 📊 PlotManager
 Manages ROOT histograms and plotting utilities.

-- Creates and renders 1D/2D histograms and graphs
+- Define consistent styles for 1D and 2D histograms and graphs
+- Drawing pre-defined 1D histograms
 - Designed to be decoupled from analysis logic
 - **Can be used independently in ROOT macros similar to AnalysisManager**